The

 3. Cleanse It

 The spring season is a great time for a detox.
 But if you lead a busy life, an extreme cleanse may not be practical or healthy.
 One of my favorites is the Mindful Cleanse- a nutrient-rich cleanse that still allows healthy meals and snacks.
 And if that's not your thing, try a simple "thought cleanse".
+You'll be amazed at how different you'll feel after even just a week of only allowing positive thoughts about yourself and your body.

 4. Honor It

 Create a ritual to honor yourself that you can repeat monthly.
 The first day of your menstrual cycle, the New or Full Moon, or any other day that has meaning for you are all great choices.
-Buy yourself a bouquet of flowers, light a candle, take a bubble bath, visit your alter, write a poem, or
+Buy yourself a bouquet of flowers, light a candle, take a bubble bath, visit your alter, write a poem, or do something that allows you to acknowledge your inner and outer beauty.

 5. Understand It